nasser/magic/README.md

 To compile a clojure file or clojure project to .NET assemblies using Magic, you need [Nostrand](https://github.com/nasser/nostrand).

-`Nostrand` was built using Magic and Magic is compiled using Nostrand (There is a cyclic dependency to achieve the compiler boostrapping).
+`Nostrand` was built using Magic and Magic is compiled using Nostrand (There is a cyclic dependency to achieve the compiler bootstrapping).

 ### Setup